ericrogler/Green-Book/Z010_Agile_Teaching_Framework.md

 - It is NOT meant to micromanage people.
 - Do not implement this framework for the sake of process; its goal is driving outcomes.
 - You must be allowed to criticize the system(s) to find and develop improvements for it.

-**Last, but not least: Whatever you do, even if it's easy, a break, or a game, it must tie back into instruction.
-Trust me; this is for your own sanity.**

-## **Long Answer**

-**Here's a weird thought: Education is learning.
-Teaching is a *form* of learning.**

-A student may only need to look up the information to learn about something or to solve a problem.
-They may not need to utilize the information afterwards.
-You, as a teacher or non-teaching individual, probably looked up something before on Google, got an answer, and (probably) didn't need to remember that answer later on because it solved your current question/problem.

-A teacher, however, goes through multiple steps beyond looking up the information.
-They have to ensure the information is correct, figure out what parts they need to communicate, figure out the *method* of communication, then *execute* the communication to a broader audience, and adjust–sometimes in the moment–how a concept is presented.

-**Paradoxically, teachers are often better learners than, well, students and may learn more new things about the same topic(s) compared to their students–the very people they're trying to educate!**

-This gap in learning creates a void to fill with an important question: how does a *student* learn if they're not a teacher and trying to teach others?

 ### **A Cautionary Aside on Frameworks**